albertzz112/cs506-final-project/README.md

 Removing Canceled Flights: All canceled flights were excluded from the dataset, as they cannot be modeled in a flight delay context.

-Eliminating Extreme Delays: Flights with an arrival delay greater than 180 minutes (3 hours) were removed to prevent skewing the results with extreme outliers.

-Date Filtering: The flight date (FL_DATE) was converted to a datetime format, and flights from the years 2020 were excluded to avoid model bias and ensure a relevant dataset for analysis.
+Date Filtering: Flights from the year 2020 were excluded to avoid model bias and ensure a relevant dataset for analysis.

-Extracting Flight Month: A new column was created to represent the flight month numerically, derived from the flight date.
-This feature will facilitate seasonal analysis.
+Extracting Flight Month and Day: New columns were created to represent the flight month and day numerically, derived from the flight date.
+These features will facilitate seasonal and weekend analysis.

-Security Delay Data Removal: Rows indicating delays due to security checks were filtered out unless the delay was recorded as zero or was missing.
-This step ensures that only relevant delays were analyzed.
+Extracting Route and Month Indicators: Historical data was used to generate a feature that represents the probability that the flight will be delayed or early for the respective month or route.
+These values ranged from -1 to 1 for the flight being likely to be early or delayed based on the specific route and month.

-Dropping Unnecessary Columns: Irrelevant columns were removed to streamline the dataset and focus on key variables that contribute to understanding flight delays.
+Dropping Features: Irrelevant columns were removed to streamline the dataset and focus on key variables that contribute to understanding flight delays.
+Columns containing data that would allow the model to cheat were also dropped.

 Handling Missing Values: Any rows with missing data were eliminated to maintain the integrity of the dataset.